TommySpecs/LychParlour-photography/README.md

 ### General Features

-The website is comprised of three pages which are accessible from the navigation menu (home page, gallery & contact).
+The website is comprised of three pages which are accessible from the navigation menu (Home, Gallery & Contact).
 All Pages on the website have:

 A responsive navigation bar at the top of all pages, -further details needed-